iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-domain-specific-language.md

 > A section explaining how to use *$*hub will be available soon.

 ### *$*ip
-When defining a component's "name" field as $ip, will generate a singleton component for representing an external IP but without limitations of singleton for this case, so the "type" for the defined mapping definition with $ip (i.e. generic-terminal) will not be catalogued as singleton
+When defining a component's "name" field as `$ip`, will generate a singleton component for representing an external IP but without limitations of singleton for this case, so the "type" for the defined mapping definition with `$ip` (i.e. `generic-terminal`) will not be catalogued as singleton.

 > A section explaining how to use *$*ip will be available soon.